 Tsunade was usually good with patience, especially when it came to medicine, but she really wanted to know the outcome of this case already.
 She wanted to just throw everything at her apprentice and hope she could handle it – she knew she could handle it...or she would have been able to before she hit her head.
 This might also have more negative side-effects yet to surface, that the Hokage was not looking forward to discovering.
 Until then, she'd just have to do a bit more experimenting.

 Naruto jumped out of thought, but still didn't drag his gaze away from Sakura's room.
 "Sakura-chan should know Ino, right?"

 "Yes, they were friends at a young age," she answered.
 "I presume some of those earlier memories will come back to Sakura fairly soon, the initial confusion and memories prior to the age of eight should return normally."

-As the Sannin was about to explain the early progression of amnesia, and the stages a patient usually went through after gaining conscious, Naruto started walking down the corridor.
+Before the sannin could explain the early progression of amnesia, and the stages a patient usually went through after gaining conscious, Naruto started walking down the corridor.

 "I'll fetch Ino," he said, his tone lacking all of his usual enthusiasm.

 Tsunade watched the boy walk away.
 Poor Naruto.
 He had spent the last three weeks sat by his teammate's bedside as if his mere presence would bring her back to consciousness, only for Sakura to wake up and have no idea who he was.
 This was going to be hard on all of them.
 Hopefully, Mebuki wouldn't make it worse.

 She had explained to Sakura's mother the basic situation, stating amnesia was completely unpredictable and it was too early to determine just how much damage had been done.
 She had even said that this could be a permanent problem.
 Sakura would need support from her family, but Tsunade didn't want Mebuki coming in and changing everything.